-This network results into the following plotting (wire frame). ( is inputs, and z is output.)
-As you can see, it’s smoothly transitioning.
+This network (Model 1) results into the following plotting (wire frame).
+Here is inputs, and z-axis is output.

 Let’s see the following next example.

-This network is having exactly same boundary as previous one, but the coefficients (weights and bias) are so large.
+This network is having the exact same boundary as previous one, but the coefficients (weights and bias) are larger than Model 1.

 When we plot the inputs () and outputs (), it becomes more sharp than before.

 As weights are increased and it has enough layers and neurons, the model can easily produce more complex models.
-As a result it causes overfitting and the lack of generalization.
+Eventually it causes overfitting and the lack of generalization.

-For instance, the following is the simple feed-forward nets for recognizing hand-writing digit by mxnetR.
-This script outputs the variance of each layer’s weights.
+For instance, the following is the simple MXNetR example with feed-forward networks for recognizing hand-writing digit.
+At the end of code, this script outputs the variance of each layer’s weights.

 require(mxnet) ... # configure network data <- mx.symbol.Variable("data") fc1 <- mx.symbol.FullyConnected(data, name="fc1", num_hidden=128) act1 <- mx.symbol.Activation(fc1, name="relu1", act_type="relu") fc2 <- mx.symbol.FullyConnected(act1, name="fc2", num_hidden=64) act2 <- mx.symbol.Activation(fc2, name="relu2", act_type="relu") fc3 <- mx.symbol.FullyConnected(act2, name="fc3", num_hidden=10) softmax <- mx.symbol.SoftmaxOutput(fc3, name="sm") # train model <- mx.model.FeedForward.create( softmax, X=traindata.x, y=traindata.y, ctx=mx.cpu(), num.round = 10, learning.rate=0.07) # dump weights and biases params <- model$arg.params # check the variance of weights in each layers var(c(as.array(params$fc1_weight))) var(c(as.array(params$fc2_weight))) var(c(as.array(params$fc3_weight)))

-In this example we’re setting the appropriate learning rate and the number of layers by the experimental results, but the weights will more rapidly increase with more high values of these parameters.
+In this example we’re setting the appropriate learning rate and the number of layers, but the weights rapidly increase by changing this parameter.

 epoch = 10